Benefits of Union Membership

 Why join a union?

 As a worker, you have a right under federal law to form a union, select representatives of your choice and bargain collectively with your employer.
 This helps balance the power that an employer has over his individual employees.
-Belonging to a union gives you rights under law that you do not have as an individual, like a say in your job, safety and security.
+Belonging to a union gives you rights under law that you do not have as an individual: a voice in your job, safety, and security.
 Once you have formed a union, your employer must bargain with the union.